Upper-level Courses for Sophomores, Juniors and Seniors

 Spring 2025.
 4 credits.
 Student option grading.

-Prerequisite: MATH 2210-MATH 2220, MATH 2230-MATH 2240, MATH 1920-MATH 2940, or equivalent.
+Prerequisite: a semester of linear algebra (MATH 2210, MATH 2230, MATH 2310, or MATH 2940) and a semester of multivariable calculus (MATH 2220, MATH 2240, or MATH 1920), or equivalent.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.

 An introduction to a topic that is central to mathematics and important in physics and engineering.
 The objects of study are certain classes of matrices, such as orthogonal, unitary, or symplectic matrices.
 These classes have both algebraic structure (groups) and geometric/topological structure (manifolds).
 Thus the course will be a mixture of algebra and geometry/topology, with a little analysis as well.
 The topics will include Lie algebras (which are an extension of the notion of vector multiplication in three-dimensional space), the exponential mapping (a generalization of the exponential function of calculus), and representation theory (which studies the different ways in which groups can be represented by matrices).
 Concrete examples will be emphasized.
 Background not included in the prerequisites will be developed as needed.

-MATH 4520 - Classical Geometries and Modern Applications
+MATH 4520 - [Classical Geometries and Modern Applications]

 Prerequisite: MATH 2210, MATH 2230, MATH 2310, MATH 2940, or equivalent.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
 Offered alternate years.